mastixstudio/mastixstudio/README.md

 - **Modular and Open Design**: Seamless integration with current and future systems, adding value to current processes and positioning your institution to stay ahead of the curve.

 ### From Contract Modeling to Holistic Risk
-From the granular details of contract modeling to the expansive scope of holistic risk and ALM, MASTIX Studio delivers on every level:
+From the granular details of contract modeling to the expansive scope of holistic risk and ALM, MASTIX ALM Studio delivers on every level:

 <p align="center">
   <img src="https://github.com/mastixstudio/mastixstudio/blob/main/assets/mastix-studio-pyramid.svg" alt="MASTIX Studio Overview" style="width: 75%;">
 </p>

-### MASTIX Studio :rocket: vs. Typical Competitors :turtle:
+### MASTIX ALM Studio :rocket: vs. Typical Competitors :turtle:
 The nuances in risk management and ALM tools can significantly impact performance.
-Below is a concise comparison showcasing MASTIX Studio's capabilities versus typical market offerings, highlighting our edge in meeting evolving financial challenges.
+Below is a concise comparison showcasing MASTIX ALM Studio's capabilities versus typical market offerings, highlighting our edge in meeting evolving financial challenges.

 | Feature     :star:       |  MASTIX Studio  :rocket: |  Typical Competitors :turtle: |
 |:----------------------------:|:-----------------------------------------------------------------------------------------------------:|:-------------------------------------------------------------------------------:|